Kremlin unfazed by Syrian opposition boycott of peace conference

 Moscow says its own peacemaking efforts are meant to complement, not compete with U.N. attempts.

-Russia says some 1,600 Syrian delegates are expected to take part in the congress when it opens on Tuesday.
+Russia says some 1,600 Syrian delegates have been invited to take part in the congress when it opens on Tuesday.

-Reporting by Andrew Osborn in Moscow and Tom Perry in Beirut with additional reporting by Maria Tsvetkova in Sochi; Editing by Mark Heinrich
+Additional reporting by Maria Tsvetkova in Sochi; Editing by Ralph Boulton